An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) resplendent forehead

-(a) professional equipment
+(b) professional equipment

 (c) gleam in his eyes